Everything needed to start seeds such as natural pellets. No need to worry about watering. High germination rates reported among 72 cells.

 Even gardeners who live in mild areas often like to start seeds indoors, as careful timing can mean an additional round of crops.
 Plus, starting your garden from seed is very economical and lets you choose from the widest selection of plant varieties.

 While it’s not necessarily more difficult to start seeds indoors than it is to sow them directly in your garden, it does require know-how and a few pieces of equipment.
 Buying that equipment in a kit is easier, and often more economical, than buying pieces separately.
-Here’s what you need to know to choose and use the best seed starter kit.

 For seeds to germinate, they need the right combination of water, oxygen, and warmth.
 Once sprouted, the seedlings also need light and a nutrient-rich medium where their roots can spread.
 A good seed starter kit makes it easy for you to provide all of these requirements right in your living room.